 Wall Ball Practice Drills

 Passing and Receiving

-- Notice how the player in the video adjusts his body position.
+Notice how the player adjusts his body position in the video above.

 Be sure to check out Part 2 for more wall ball games you can do.